Municue

 Briefing Items

-Quarterly briefing update from Dallas Area Rapid Transit (DART) leadership, presented by the DART Board Chair and President & CEO.
+Quarterly briefing from Dallas Area Rapid Transit leadership, presented by DART Board Chair Randall Bryant and President & CEO Nadine S. Lee, updating the city on DART operations and initiatives.

 Quarterly Dallas Area Rapid Transit Update [Randall Bryant, DART Board Chair & Nadine S. Lee, President & CEO- DART]